 Share this Case

-In the aftermath of Hurricane Harvey, houses of worship and religious organizations across Houston, Texas opened their doors and welcomed thousands of families forced to evacuate their homes.
-For local churches, synagogues, and mosques, this was nothing new.
-From housing and feeding evacuees to loading trucks with meals and hygiene supplies, houses of worship are pillars of safety, hope, and help when disaster strikes.
+In the aftermath of Hurricane Harvey in 2017, houses of worship across Texas opened their doors and welcomed thousands of families forced to evacuate their homes.
+From housing and feeding evacuees to loading trucks with meals and hygiene supplies, local churches, synagogues, and mosques were pillars of safety, hope, and help when disaster struck.

-But disaster doesn’t discriminate, and houses of worship suffer the same kind of devastation that the rest of their communities do.
-Houston-area houses of worship like Harvest Family Church and Hi-Way Tabernacle suffered unprecedented flooding, and churches along the Gulf Coast like Rockport First Assembly had their steeples blown off and windows blown out.
-So at the same time that churches are springing into action, they’re also picking up the pieces.
+Yet at the same time they were opening their doors to the community, they were picking up the pieces to their own devastated buildings.
+Houses of worship like Harvest Family Church and Hi-Way Tabernacle suffered unprecedented flooding, and churches along the Gulf Coast like Rockport First Assembly had their steeples blown off and windows blown out.

 FEMA has repeatedly praised churches and religious ministries for the valuable shelter and aid they provide to disaster-stricken communities, and regularly uses houses of worship as staging areas for relief efforts.
 Yet FEMA banned houses of worship from receiving recovery grants that are available to other similar private nonprofits, such as museums, zoos, and even community centers that provide services such as sewing classes and stamp-collecting clubs.
 This discriminatory policy stood in defiance of a 2017 Supreme Court ruling in Trinity Lutheran v.
 Comer, which protects the right of religious organizations to participate in widely available programs on equal footing with secular organizations.